All Gender Restrooms at WP

-The term 'All-Gender Restroom' denotes restrooms that everyone is able to use, regardless of their gender identity and/or expression.
-At WP single-occupancy public restrooms have been designated as ‘All-Gender Restrooms’ and identified with appropriate signage.
+The term 'All Gender Restroom' denotes restrooms that everyone is able to use, regardless of their gender identity and/or expression.
+Single-occupancy public restrooms have been designated as ‘All Gender Restrooms’ and identified with appropriate signage.
 These facilities provide safe and accessible restrooms for transgender and gender queer students, staff, faculty, alumni, and WP visitors.
-For a comprehensive list of all-gender restrooms, visit: All-Gender Restroom Locations
+For a comprehensive list of all gender restrooms, visit: All Gender Restroom Locations

 Books and Media about LGBT Communities & Experiences